Von Willebrand Disease (VWD)

 Menstruating girls with VWD may be treated with birth control pills.
 This can help control heavy menstrual bleeding.

-What are the complications of VWD?
+What are possible complications of VWD?

-Complications of VWD include:
+Possible complications of VWD include:

 - Severe bleeding with pain and swelling